-- beat cream cheese in mixer until smooth, add in butter and mix for 3 minutes until it's smooth and creamy and well blended, add powdered sugar, heavy cream and lemon along with yellow coloring.
+- beat cream cheese in a mixer until smooth, add in butter, and mix for 3 minutes until it’s smooth and creamy and well blended, add powdered sugar, heavy cream, and lemon along with yellow coloring.

 This is the perfect cake for Mother’s Day and here are a whole bunch of recipes that will help you plan out your day….even if you end up making them for yourself, or send the recipe to the person you hope will make it for you!

 Stop on by to see what great recipes my blogging friends have in store for you for this Mother’s Day Holiday Food Party: